zimoun/bempp-conda/README.md

 - Special files are created but not deployed from the building tree, e.g., `build/bin/ibempp`
-Running these files allows the access to special import, such that some low-level quadrature rules.
+Running these files allows the access to special `import`, such that some low-level quadrature rules.
 I am working on it...